Minimily/minimily.github.io/content/blog/minimily-website-using-zola.md

 +++
-title = "How We Created Minimily's Website Using Zola and Publishing to Github Pages" date = 2025-12-29 updated = 2025-12-29 description = "Description"
+title = "We built your website using Zola and published it using GitHub Pages" date = 2025-12-29 authors = ["Hildeberto Mendonca",] description = "We are very excited about Zola's design and decided to build this website with it and publish it using GitHub Pages.
+Here is how we did it."
 +++

 ## Creating the site with Zola